MarkNenadov/KPasswordless/README.md

 A Kotlin client for the passwordless.dev API (https://passwordless.dev/).

+Note: Between registerToken() and signIn() you will need to make the front-end signInWtih*() call that the passwordless.dev docs mention.
 Note: If you want to use the test case, you will need to fill in test/resources/kpasswordless.properties

 ### Service ###